-Living in the tropics means that we can expect sweaty temperatures all year around.
+Living in the tropics means that we can expect sweaty temperatures all year round.
 But it is a dire day (or season) when your home feels more like the inside of an oven.

 Luckily, there are some ways to make your home look and feel cooler without reaching for the aircon remote.
 And it all starts with interior design.
 Read on for a few tips that may surprise you.